> 300 URLs

 I knew several engineers single and married that were asked to leave before their tours were finished, due to their heavy dependency on alcohol--which was cheaper than Coke Cola!

-In 18 months, there were three different island doctors--all of which left under a cloud... --Three great tales to tell there (later editions).
+In 18 months there were three different island doctors--all of which left under a cloud... --Three great tails to tell there (later editions).

 The dependent kids were, for the most part, "unsupervised," they kept the island security pretty busy.